jeremenichelli/personal-site/README.md

 In this project, LESS is used as base for its styles.
 All styles generated are exported as partials and inlined in the head of each page containing only the styles needed for that page to render.

-This approach makes pages larger than it would be if styles were exported as stylesheets and doesn't take advantage of caching, but avoids render blocking resources and flash of unstyled content.
-This is why is important to keep them at minimum or it would eliminate its purposes.
+This approach makes pages to weight more than they would be if styles were exported as stylesheets and doesn't take advantage of caching.

+This architectural move makes sense because styles are minimal and it's better to avoid render blocking resources or flash of unstyled content.
+But it is important to keep them at minimum or otherwise it's make more sense to separate styles between above and below the fold files.

-Each page needs to hold a `type`, that type needs a reference file,a partial inside the `_includes/styles` directory which will be include it at build time.
+Each page needs to hold a `type`, that type needs a reference file,a partial inside the `_includes/generated/styles` directory which will be include it at build time.

 To build LESS files do `npm run less`.